Hyperaktiv-ai/hyperaktiv.github.io/pages/Tracking_setup.md

 ````
 (Replace the amount, currency, product and type by the correct values)

 Most payment gateways (such as Stripe) offer the possibility to define a callback URL when payment is processed.
+We will use this feature to push the event to [Google Tag Manager].

+### Using a callback URL leading to a confirmation page
-In your app, this callback URL should be a payment confirmation page, displayed to the user.
+In your app, the callback URL should lead to a payment confirmation page, displayed to the user.
 In order to push an event to GTM, we will need to insert the previous code in this confirmation page.
 The page requires the amount, currency, product and subscription type in order to set the properties, so it might happen that you will have to append those parameters to the callback URL you provide to Stripe, so they can then be extracted in the confirmation page.
 Don't hesitate to contact us on [Slack community] if you struggle with the implementation.

+### The payment is processed entirely server-side
+If the payment is entirely processed server-side, and there is no confirmation page displayed to your user, then it's not possible to push the event in the datalayer.
+In that situation, there are two options :
+1. Using a server-side GTM container
+2. By pushing back a notification to the frontend from the backend

+#### Server-side GTM container
+The downside of this approach is that the container is a VM on GCP, which requires a billing account
+The VM would be in the free tier for some time, but depending on the volume of events, you could be charged
+--> we do not recommend to use the server-side tracking when it's possible to use the client-side (free).
+But if we stick to revenue events only, then it's a very small cost (<1€ a month if less than 100 revenue events a month)

+#### Server -> client notification
+Especially if you're using a reactive webapp, you can push a notification from the backend to the frontend, for example to display a confirmation message.
+In this notification, you can add the required parameters to then, from the frontend, push the event in GTM's datalayer.

 ## Custom event
 On every specific action that you consider worth being tracked, add this piece of Javascript :